danbee/cv/source/sections/_experience.markdown

 Dec 2011 &mdash; Nov 2012

-Continuing the development of a CRM product built using Ruby on Rails 2.3, Dan migrated version control from SVN to git and brought the Rspec test suite up to date.
+Continued the development of a CRM product built using Ruby on Rails 2.3.
+Migrated version control from SVN to git and brought the Rspec test suite up to date.

 #### [Abiquo](http://web.archive.org/web/20111005142120/http://www.abiquo.com/)